hweidner/set/README.md

 This package implements a set as a map without values.
 Keys can have any arbitrary type, as long as there is equality defined on it.

+This module contains two set implementations:

+  * A generic implementation using interface{} values, for all versions of Go.
-This version of the package is fixed to v1.0.0.
+    This is fixed to v1.0.0.
 No more updates will happen.
-There will be a new version using Generics soon.
+  * An implementation using generics in the v2 directory.
+    This requires Go 1.18 or later.

+This documentation is for the version 1 of the package.
+See [v2/README.md](v2/README.md) for the documentation of the version 2 package.

 Examples
 --------